leighmacdonald/dotfiles/README.md

    ~/.config/awesome/themes.
 These are pulled from [awesome-themes](https://github.com/mikar/awesome-themes).
    To select a theme just update line 12 in ~/.config/awesome/rc.lua to point to the correct theme file.

+4. Wallpaper settings are configured using the wallpaper_file variable under config/awesome/rc.lua:39.
+By default its set to load the file located at ~/.wallpaper.png if the file exists.
+Please note that this will override any background set by one of the awesome-themes configurations.

 Important Awesome Keybindings
 ----------------------------------